hiddentao/rules/devdocs/phases.md

 This structure allows testing each rule type individually as well as testing scenarios where multiple rule types are present.
 The end-to-end tests use the `tmp` npm package to create temporary local folders that are automatically cleaned up after tests complete.
 These temporary folders are used to install the downloaded rules during testing, ensuring a clean test environment for each test case.

 The test data is also available in the hiddentao/rules repository for comprehensive end-to-end testing across different rule formats and selection logic.

+## Recent Enhancements

+The following recent enhancements have been implemented:

+1. **GitHub API Optimization**:
+   - Modified GitHub client to use vanilla HTTP requests for most operations
+   - Only using GitHub API for directory content listing
+   - Using direct requests to raw.githubusercontent.com for file existence checks and content retrieval

+2. **Testing Improvements**:
+   - Updated all end-to-end tests to use 20-second timeouts to accommodate longer-running operations
+   - Switched from Mocha to Bun's test framework for all testing

+3. **Code Structure Refactoring**:
+   - Created `constants.ts` to centralize all file paths and rule type definitions
+   - Implemented `types.ts` to centralize all type definitions used across the codebase
+   - Updated `detector.ts` to use constants and loop through rule types based on precedence
+   - Eliminated hardcoded paths throughout the codebase